 This window is used to configure process operation.
 With the camera operating mode, you specify the mode in which the check program is executed in process operation: either in an endless loop or once following an external trigger signal.
 Furthermore, you define in the "Process" module whether the image and/or process data is displayed in a terminal window.
-In the check program, "Output" tool, you can decide which test results are to be displayed.
+You can configure the contents of the terminal window in the check program in the "Output" tool.
+By activating the "Command-controlled reading gate" option, you can then define that the "+" character is to be interpreted as reading gate start.
+If the option is deactivated (default), the "+" character is interpreted as trigger.

-Figure 3.58: "Configuration" module, "Device" tab - process operation
+Figure 3.58: "Configuration" module, "Device" tab - Process operation